 As a department, we are striving to hold ourselves accountable for the progress of the anti-racism movement.
 We will be reviewing our own procedures and joining the conversations with the rest of the university to ensure that we provide the most inclusive, safe environment to the entire Temple University community.
 We are here.
 We are with you.
 We are hurting.
 We are learning.

 The Campus Recreation Main Office is located in Pearson and McGonigle Halls, Suite 303, 1800 North Broad Street, Philadelphia, PA 19122.
-Effective Fall 2020, our Main Office will be open Monday through Thursday, 8:30 am - 6:00 pm BY APPOINTMENT ONLY.
+The Campus Recreation Main Office will be closed as of Thursday, November 19th due to City of Philadelphia's new health and safety guidelines.
 To make an appointment contact us a 215-204-1267 or via email at firstname.lastname@example.org.

 Alumni and Friends Donation Opportunity